Persistence

 }

-When logging out of the app, you can call store.deletePersistedState() to ask the persistor to delete the state from disk.
+When the user logs out of your app, call store.deletePersistedState() to delete the state from disk.

 First, add an AppLifecycleManager to your widget tree: